Life as a Scholar

 Help on hand

 Setting up your life as a postgraduate student in South Africa is a significant process, especially if you are coming from outside the country.
-It is important to us to cultivate a caring and supportive environment for scholar wellbeing, and the MRF team is here to support you on your journey.
+It is important to us to provide a caring and supportive environment for scholar wellbeing, and you can rest assured that the MRF team is here to support you on your journey.

 Once you become a scholar, you will join our unique Mandela Rhodes family.
 Growing as a leader is a journey, and our aim is that you will tap into your relationships with other scholars through your pod groups and mentoring relationships as a source of community and fellowship along the way.